The Ins and Outs of Chemotherapy for MS Treatment

 These medications come from a variety of drug classes.
 They may be injectable (given via a shot), oral, or given through an IV.

-If you are one of the 66 percent who suffered a relapse during the initial two years of treatment, research is proving that perhaps a chemotherapeutic medication may be in your best interest.
+If you are one of the 66% who has suffered a relapse during the initial two years of treatment, research is proving that perhaps a chemotherapeutic medication may be in your best interest.

 Chemotherapy for MS

-It is true it won’t cure your MS, but it may slow the progression dramatically.
+It is true it will not cure your MS, but it may slow the progression dramatically.

 Benefits of Chemotherapy for MS

 Chemotherapy is not meant to be the first-line medication for MS treatment.
-It can be helpful for people who have failed on first-line medications.
+It can be helpful for people who have tried first-line medications but they have not worked.

 Chemotherapy given to MS patients has proven to slow the progression of the disease.
 It is an immunosuppressive agent and may suppress the activity of MS, so it may help when other medications have not.